QtCurve/qtcurve/README-qt4.md

 ## CMake configure options
 1. `QTC_QT4_ENABLE_KDE4`
     Compile QtCurve qt4 style with KDE support and dependencies.

     (Default: `On`)

 2. `QTC_QT4_ENABLE_KWIN`
     Compile QtCurve qt4 kwin style.
 This will only have effect when KDE support is turned on.

-    (Default: `On` is kwin header is found and KDE support is on, `Off` otherwise)
+    (Default: `On` if kwin header is found and KDE support is on, `Off` otherwise)

 3. `QTC_QT4_OLD_NVIDIA_ARROW_FIX`